-Tyrokafteri is a deliciously creamy blend of tangy cheese and spicy peppers.
-Make this recipe for a quick snack or party appetizer.
+Tirokafteri is a deliciously creamy blend of Greek feta cheese and spicy peppers.
+Make this recipe for a quick snack dip or party appetizer.

 Cheese dip with bread or crackers is a classic comfort food snack, but American versions can be too heavy and greasy sometimes.

-The texture of the spread ranges from smooth and creamy to a little more rustic, and will just depend on your personal preference.
+The texture of the tirokafteri ranges from smooth and creamy to a little more rustic, and will just depend on your personal preference.

 Also, this particular recipe is for the classic white variety called aspri.
 There’s also a red version called kokkini which adds sweet red peppers, strained Greek yogurt, and paprika for a more complex but milder flavor.